opture/generator-riot-element/README.md

 Generator for riot elements.
 Creates a folder /tags/elements/{elementname}.
 With a .tag-file and a .css-file.

-This is intended for use with my webpack-riotjs setup.
+This is intended for use with my webpack-riotjs setup =>
 <a href="https://github.com/opture/generator-webpack-riotjs">generator-webpack-riotjs</a>

 ##Usage